MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-syntax.md

 ## Packets and general events capture
 PacketMon can capture packets through the [-c] parameter with the start command.
 This will enable packet capture and logging as well as packet counters.
 To enable packet counters only without logging the packet, add the [-o] parameter to the start command.
 For more information about packet counters, please check the Packet Counters section below.

 You can select components to monitor through the [--comp] parameter.
-It can be NICs only, or a list of component ids, and it defaults to all components.
+It can be NICs only, or a list of component IDs, and it defaults to all components.
 You can also filter by packet propagation status (dropped or flowing packets) through the [--type] parameter.

 Along with capturing packets, PacketMon also allows the capture of general events (e.g. ETW and WPP events) by declaring the [-t] parameter and specifying the providers through the [-p] parameter.
 Use "pktmon stop" to stop all data collection